-Assets Depreciation Method

-Buildings Straight Line 50 years

-Building Alterations Straight Line 25 years

-Collections Not depreciated

-Improvements other than Buildings and Infrastructure Straight Line 25 years

-Construction in progress Not depreciated

-Furniture and Equipment greater than \$25,000 Straight Line 10 years

-Furniture and Equipment \$5,000 to \$25,000 Straight Line 5 years

-Library Materials Composite 20 years

-Capitalized Software Straight Line 10 years

-Internally Generated Computer Software Straight Line 10 years

-Easement and Land Use Rights Straight Line 20 years

-Patents, Trademarks, and Copyrights Straight Line 20 years
+Capital asset classes Depreciation method Lives Buildings Straight Line 50 years Building Alterations Straight Line 25 years Improvements other than Buildings and Infrastructure Straight Line 25 years Construction in progress Not depreciated Furniture and Equipment greater than \$25,000 Straight Line 10 years Furniture and Equipment \$5,000 to \$25,000 Straight Line 5 years Library Materials Composite 20 years Right to Use Assets Straight Line 2 - 5 years Subscription Based IT Arrangements Straight Line 2 - 5 years

-Deferred Outflows of Resources/Inflows of Resources
+Deferred Outflows/Inflows of Resources

 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense) until then.
-The College has two items reported in this category, deferred outflows related to pension and deferred outflows related to OPEB.
+The College has three items reported in this category, deferred outflows related to pension, OPEB and refunding.
 The deferred outflows related to pensions are an aggregate of items related to pensions as calculated in accordance with GASB Codification Section P20: Pension Activities - Reporting for Benefits Provided through Trusts That Meet Specified Criteria.
 Deferred outflows related to OPEB result from OPEB contributions related to normal and accrued employer liability (net of any refunds or error service payments) subsequent to the measurement date, the net difference between projected and actual earnings on plan investments, changes in proportion and differences between employer contributions and proportionate share of contributions, and differences between actual and expected experience.
 The deferred outflows related to pensions and OPEB will be recognized as either pension or OPEB expense or a reduction in the net pension or OPEB liability in future reporting years.
+The difference between the reacquisiton prce and the net carrying amount of the old debt should be reported as a deferred inflow of resources and recognized as a component of interest expense in a systematic and rational manner over the remaining list of the old debt or the list of the new debt, whichever is shorter.